varya/varya.github.com/content/posts/designers-developers-linkedin-study/index.md

 ## Conclusion

 The conducted analysis demonstrated correlation with the existing studies.
 Even though the obtained data was selected randomly and was less than 20 short recommendation texts in total, it allowed to categorize the valuable attributes of designers and developers and showed the match in valuing cross-disciplinary knowledge.
-The research approach and the method of obtaining data look as a permission contribution into the following study of positive factors for designers’ and developers’ alignment work.
+The research approach and the method of obtaining data look as a promising contribution into the following study of positive factors for designers’ and developers’ alignment work.

 - [Appendix 1.
 Raw data](./Varya-Stepanova__What-UX-designers-and-UI-developers-value-in-each-other__LinkedIn-study__appendix-1.pdf)
 - [Appendix 2.
 1st-level concepts and themes](./Varya-Stepanova__What-UX-designers-and-UI-developers-value-in-each-other__LinkedIn-study__appendix-2.pdf)